xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 ### Anything else...
 Destroy the vast.ai host you have rented and rent another one...
 It's possible to get two faulty servers in a row, so try a new server at least 3 times...

+## Step-By Step Process
+1) Create a wallet extract for your wallet.
+(Optionally: Start the process on your PC through to the password counting step, then copy the autosave file to the Vast.ai host)
+2) Create an account on https://vast.ai/
+3) Select a server, add the server settings above and create it
+4) Connect to the server via SCP and copy required files (Possibly including autosave files)
+5) Connect and check that everything works...
+(Running one of the benchmark commands above is a good bet)
+6) Run your BTCRecover command.
+7) Destroy the server once complete.

+**Make sure that you allocate at least one thread per GPU...**

+## Usage example

+1) Create wallet extract on your home PC (or another vast.ai instance)

+`python extract-blockchain-main-data.py ../btcrecover/test/test-wallets/blockchain-v3.0-MAY2020-wallet.aes.json
+`

+This will produce

+``Blockchain first 16 encrypted bytes, iv, and iter_count in base64:
+Yms6A6G5G+a+Q2Sm8GwZcojLJOJFk2tMKKhzmgjn28BZuE6IEwAA2s7F2Q==
+``

+_**Steps  2-5 covered in YouTube video**_

+6) Run BTCRecover command
+Firstly, we will run this command locally to work out the number of possibilities, fix any errors in or Tokenlist and see if it's worth running on a cloud system...
+(Though you can just do all this on a vast.ai instance if you like)
+`python btcrecover.py --data-extract-string Yms6A6G5G+a+Q2Sm8GwZcojLJOJFk2tMKKhzmgjn28BZuE6IEwAA2s7F2Q== --tokenlist ./docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/tokenListTest.txt
+`
+The tokenlist in this example is very simple, has 11 rows with one token per row.
+It will test every possible combination of these tokens to find the password, testing about 50 million possible passwords.
+(No anchors of any kind in this example) This tokenlist is deliberately structured to find the correct password right towards the end of the run...

+If run on my CPU, it would take 15 hours, on a 1660ti, ~1.5 hours and 5 minutes on 40x 1080s...
+(4x 10x1080 vast.ai instances)

+Once you are happy with your tokenlist and BTCRecover command, you can run it on a server.

+In this example, we want to use at least 40 GPUs, so need to have at least 10 threads per server and use the worker command to spread the load.
+If you want to save money and try and use "interruptable" instances, or make sure that you don't lose your progress if your run out of credit and the instance pauses you can use autosave files via the autosave parameter.

+We will also just copy/paste the token file using Nano.

+`nano tokenlist.txt`

+(You could also copy the tokenlist file directly using something like WinSCP)

+So the commands will be:
+Server 1: `python btcrecover.py --data-extract-string Yms6A6G5G+a+Q2Sm8GwZcojLJOJFk2tMKKhzmgjn28BZuE6IEwAA2s7F2Q== --tokenlist tokenlist.txt --dsw --no-eta --no-dupchecks --enable-opencl --threads 10 --autosave autosave.file --worker 1/4`

+Server 2: `python btcrecover.py --data-extract-string Yms6A6G5G+a+Q2Sm8GwZcojLJOJFk2tMKKhzmgjn28BZuE6IEwAA2s7F2Q== --tokenlist tokenlist.txt --dsw --no-eta --no-dupchecks --enable-opencl --threads 10 --autosave autosave.file --worker 2/4`

+Server 3: `python btcrecover.py --data-extract-string Yms6A6G5G+a+Q2Sm8GwZcojLJOJFk2tMKKhzmgjn28BZuE6IEwAA2s7F2Q== --tokenlist tokenlist.txt --dsw --no-eta --no-dupchecks --enable-opencl --threads 10 --autosave autosave.file --worker 3/4`

+Server 4: `python btcrecover.py --data-extract-string Yms6A6G5G+a+Q2Sm8GwZcojLJOJFk2tMKKhzmgjn28BZuE6IEwAA2s7F2Q== --tokenlist tokenlist.txt --dsw --no-eta --no-dupchecks --enable-opencl --threads 10 --autosave autosave.file --worker 4/4`

+_Same command on each server, with the exception of the worker argument_

+Autosave files will also need to be copied to/from the instance via something like WinSCP, as they aren't just plan text.

+Outcome: In thist instance, the 4th worker will find it.
+(Server 4) The result is at the end of the search, but if it had been near the start, you would need to manually stop servers 1,2 and 4.

+7) Once you have your password, you can destroy all the instances.
+(Alternatively, you can just stop it, but just be aware that re-starting it might take some time depending on whether the instance is available)